phil-s/emacsd/el-get/multiple-cursors/README.md

 whatever you've got selected at the moment, and mark more places like that in the buffer.

+If you would like to keep the global bindings clean, and get custom keybindings when the region is active, you can try [region-bindings-mode](https://github.com/fgallina/region-bindings-mode).

 BTW, I highly recommend adding `mc/mark-next-like-this` to a key binding that's right next to the key for `er/expand-region`.